Close Menu

 CAN YOU APPEAL YOUR SSD CASE TO FEDERAL COURT?

 It is possible to appeal a denial from the Appeals Council to Federal Court.
 However, in order to have access to judicial review under the Social Security Act, the decision of the SSA must be final.
-Also, you must file a Complaint in Federal Court within 60 days of the mailing of the Commissioner’s final decision in your case.

 In order for a decision to be final, normally you must exhaust all procedural appeals.
 This means, in order to appeal your case to Federal Court, you must have gone through the various stages of appeal.
-For further information about exhaustion of procedural process, please review our note on Smith v.
+For further information about exhaustion of procedural process, please review our blog on Smith v.
 Berryhill.

 In other words, your case must have already been through the initial decision.
 And, through reconsideration and the hearing stage.
 You must also timely appeal each denial.
-Finally, you must also have a final decision by the Appeals Council.
+Finally, you must also have a final decision from the Appeals Council.

 An Appeals Council decision is not final and therefore, not subject to Federal Court review if it affirms an ALJ’s application of res judicata.
 For example, an ALJ may dismiss a case on the grounds of an untimely appeal.